oddacious/python-cacheblob/README.rst

 handlers except strings for values or will work with any values that can be converted to strings.
 Not all handlers are necessarily subject to this limitation.

-Cacheblob was designed to be lightweight by default, and be flexible, by allowing the user to choose their underlying storage model.
+Cacheblob was designed to be lightweight by default, and to be flexible, by allowing the user to choose their underlying storage model.
 Worried about concurrency?
 Use a handler that allows concurrent access.
 You want your items as files on disk for easy access by programs that expect them as such?
 Use a file-backed handler.
 Choose your own